Earn a Photography Degree Online

 - Learn essential business skills

 - No application fee or SAT/ACT scores required

-Kick-start your career in the arts or blaze a new professional trail with a Bachelor of Arts in Digital Photography from Southern New Hampshire University.
-The online bachelor's program provides a strong footing in the technical skills of digital camera operation, lighting and post-production image editing while refining your visual literacy and laying a foundation in the humanities – all at a fraction of the cost of comparable programs.
+Kick-start your career in the arts or blaze a new professional trail with a Bachelor of Arts (BA) in Digital Photography from Southern New Hampshire University.
+The online bachelor's program provides a strong footing in the technical skills of digital camera operation, lighting and post-production image editing while refining your visual literacy and providing you with a foundation in the humanities – all at a fraction of the cost of comparable programs.

 In addition to a solid grounding in the liberal arts, this unique online photography degree also delves into the business, social media and brand-building aspects of the profession to help you differentiate yourself in a competitive marketplace.
 Throughout the program, you'll also develop a professional portfolio for both career advancement and personal fulfillment.